-If successful, an administration can be the shot in the arm a business needs to move past its debts and start a bright new future.
+If successful, an administration could be the missing piece that a business needs to move past its debts and start a bright new future.
 However, if a route back to profit cannot be found, liquidation tends to be the next step.

 Administration doesn’t always offer the best returns to creditors, but unlike liquidation, it does ensure that there is some potential for future profit.
 For the company itself, it offers something of a second chance; while some jobs are likely to be lost in the restructuring process, job losses are certainly not as extensive as they would be if the business closed completely.

 To make a turnaround work, administrators are on the lookout for well established businesses and experienced directors to take a struggling company and push it towards a new profitable direction, either as a standalone enterprise or as part of a bolt-on to an existing company.